eeepaaa/piedra-papel-tijeras/README.md

 I added a visual interface using both HTML and CSS.
 This time around I edited the code properly thus resulting in significantly less bugs overall when I tried to adjust minor details.

 I also realized I was fixated on the use of the 'flex' property, which at times turned counter-productive.
 I've now got a better understanding of the 'width', 'height', 'padding' and 'margin' properties as well as making proper use of the 'absolute' and 'relative' values of the position property.
+And last but not least, how to avoid margin-collapse.

 I had a very easy and fun time using the 'grid' property.
 I think making use of it can significantly speed things up when designing the visual layout.

-The actual page is an absolute overkill, but I just wanted to practice and make use of every concept I've learnt so far.
-I also decided to add an instructions section because I thought it could serve as practice for whatever concept I might or might need to practice in the future.

 Unfortunately at this time I was not able to properly implement JavaScript.
 I will review my notes and do further research on the matter before attempting to apply .js so users can intereact with it.

 ## v2.1

 I've finally implemented JavaScript!
-The game will now start upon pressing a button; though user's input comes from the console.
+The game will now start after pressing the play button.

-## v2.2

-User can now choose its choice through the UI.
+* Game can no longer be played through the console log.
+* The game does not have a responsive layout as of right now, so it might look slightly 'off' if displayed on larger/smaller screens.

 ### NOTE: The game is to be played in Spanish.